-Wander the manicured gardens of Pioneer Park and the Queen Mary Gardens, and admire the town's cast-iron lace work verandas.
-If you're in town in November, celebrate the town's history with the locals at the annual St Arnaud Festival.
+Delve into local gold-rush history on the Cultural Heritage Trail, which features the post office, the old court house and Victoria's oldest fire station.
+Stroll through the manicured gardens of Pioneer Park and the Queen Mary Gardens and, if you're in town in November, celebrate the town's history at the annual St Arnaud Festival.

-Visit the Bible Museum and check out the collection of bibles, stamps, tapestries and more.
-Don't miss the Bible Museum's adjoining Butterfly Garden to see its many colourful residents fluttering about.
+Check out the collection of bibles, stamps and tapestries at the Bible Museum and be sure to have a look at the adjoining Butterfly Garden to see its many colourful residents fluttering about.